aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/settableglobalizationsettings/_index.md

 ```

-Gets the globalization settings for pivot table.
+Gets the globalization settings for the pivot table.

 **Returns:**
 [PivotGlobalizationSettings](../../com.aspose.cells/pivotglobalizationsettings)